reactual/datalibrary/README.md

 * Acting as a proxy where you bring your own license/token, not maintaining a local copy.
 * Providing an API or local library for formatting raw data from a dataset template we have.
 * Acting as a paid, *data* app store where we provide access to a dataset that generates revenue for a provider.
+* Providing generic utilities for cleaning & working with your own data.

 ---